 What is Li-Fraumeni syndrome?

-Li-Fraumeni syndrome (LFS) is a hereditary cancer predisposition syndrome.
-This means that a person who has LFS will have an increased risk of developing cancer.
-The most common types of cancer found in families with LFS include osteosarcoma (bone cancer), soft tissue sarcoma, leukemia, breast cancer, brain cancer, and adrenal cortical tumors.
-An increased risk for melanoma, Wilms' tumor (a type of kidney cancer), and cancers of the stomach, colon, pancreas, esophagus, lung, and gonadal germ cells have also been reported.
-Almost every part of the body may be at risk for cancer in someone who has LFS.
+The most common types of cancer found in families with LFS include osteosarcoma (bone cancer), soft tissue sarcoma, acute leukemia, breast cancer, brain cancer, and adrenal cortical tumors (an organ on the top of the kidney).
+An increased risk for melanoma, Wilms' tumor (a type of kidney cancer), and cancers of the stomach, colon, pancreas, esophagus, lung, and gonadal germ cells (sex organs) have also been reported.

-- A first-degree relative (parent, sibling, or child) diagnosed with any cancer before age 45 and
+- A first-degree relative (parent, sibling or child) with any cancer before age 45

-- A first-degree or second-degree relative (grandparent, aunt, uncle, niece, nephew, or grandchild) diagnosed with any cancer before age 45 or diagnosed with sarcoma at any age
+- A first-degree relative or second-degree relative (grandparent, aunt/uncle, niece/nephew, or grandchild) with any cancer before age 45 or a sarcoma at any age

 - A person diagnosed with any childhood cancer, sarcoma, brain tumor, or adrenal cortical tumor before age 45 and